 Quality protection of our green spaces is essential to achieving our goal of protecting 30% of our territory by 2030.

-During the COP15 in Montreal, Canada and Quebec committed to protecting 30% of our territory by 2030.
-Gatineau Park plays an important role in this objective, especially since only 7.6% of the Outaouais region and less than 9% of the Ottawa River watershed are currently protected.
+Currently, only 7.6% of the Outaouais region is protected, and less than 9% of the Ottawa River watershed is considered protected.